Table of Contents[Hide][Show]

 - Immune enhancement

 - Increased mental clarity and focus

-- Enzymes are used in the fabric industry to produce stone-washed jeans and other effects, are added to clothes detergents and bread to make it last longer, rise before baking and go crispy in the oven.
+- Enzymes are used in the fabric industry to produce stone-washed jeans and other effects and are added to clothes detergents and bread to make it last longer, rise before baking, and get crispy in the oven.

-- Enzymes can be lost through our sweat, body waste and decline during the natural ageing process.
+- Enzymes can be lost through our sweat and body waste and decline during the natural aging process.

 Enzymes indeed play an important role in bodily functions and provide many health benefits.
 All you need to do is eat foods rich in these natural proteins to accelerate their supply in the body for increased enzyme activity.

 In fact, the benefits of taking enzymes are so many, you might have started to wonder why you’ve not been taking them all along!

 You May Also Like…

 Editor’s Note: This post was originally published on April 27, 2017, and has been updated for quality and relevancy most recently on September 21, 2021.